PennyLaneAI/pennylane-lightning/README.rst

 GPU support
 -----------

-For GPU support, `PennyLane-Lightning-GPU <https://github.com/XanaduAI/pennylane-lightning-gpu.git>`_ can be be installed by providing the optional tag ``[gpu]``:
+For GPU support, `PennyLane-Lightning-GPU <https://github.com/XanaduAI/pennylane-lightning-gpu.git>`_ can be be installed by providing the optional ``[gpu]`` tag:

 .. code-block:: console

     $ pip install pennylane-lightning[gpu]

-For more information, please refer to the `documentation <https://pennylane-lightning-gpu.readthedocs.io/>_`.
+For more information, please refer to the `documentation <https://pennylane-lightning-gpu.readthedocs.io/>`_.

 Testing
 -------